-Compatible detectors/alarms
+Compatible third party detectors/alarms

 IMPORTANT!
 Always follow the manufacturer's instructions when installing wired detectors.
-A 24-volt wired connection must be made between the detector and the sprayhead location using fire protected cable.
-ONLY the following wired detectors are compatible with the Automist system:
+A 24-volt wired connection must be made between the detector and the spray head location using fire protected cable.
+ONLY following wired detectors have been configured with the Automist system: